 Sharing a little lunchtime love.

 Our lunch at the Teppanyaki restaurant was a great hit.
 The friendly Philippine chef had all the tricks up his sleeves, and was soon merrily throwing eggs around, creating maps of Hong Kong out of the fried rice and perfectly grilling Wagyu steak, salmon, scallops and other treats.
 He kept us entertained for a fun hour.

-Soon it was time to head out for our steak dinner and then on to the Verry Christmas show.
-This turned out to be a highly enjoyable, energetic and sparkling live performance in the ship’s Zodiac Theatre.
+Soon it was time to head out for our Saturday night steak dinner and then on to the ship's show.
+This turned out to be a highly enjoyable, energetic and sparkling live performance in the Zodiac Theatre.
 We were mesmerised by the acrobatics, daring aerial acts and the LED light show.

 On the last morning, we had been warned by Yuri that the ship docked promptly at half-past eight.
 I awoke to see the Po Tois drifting past our balcony, which spurred us to quickly pack our case and head off for breakfast.

 Our eggs and bacon arrived just as we entered Victoria Harbour on a brilliantly sunny morning.
 And by the time we sailed past Junk Bay, we were tucking into croissants and coffee.
 At Kai Tak, we were ready with our cases in the priority disembarkation line.

 A quick taxi journey home and we were back to reality and Under 10s Sunday morning rugby training.